Top-quark pair production in electron-positron collisions within the minimal noncommutative Standard Model: Introduction

 where $\Theta^{\mu\nu}$ is an antisymmetric constant tensor encoding the scale and structure of noncommutativity.
 The idea of quantized space-time dates back to Snyder's early work \cite{Snyder:1946qz}, and such a structure emerges naturally in certain limits of string theory \cite{Seiberg:1999vs,Seiberg:2000ms} and quantum gravity models.
 This idea leads to distinctive corrections to quantum field theories defined on NC space-time, and has thus sparked considerable interest in the NC nature of space-time on the TeV-scale within the particle physics community.
 Using the Seiberg-Witten (SW) map, Calmet et al. \cite{Calmet:2001na} constructed the minimal Noncommutative Standard Model (mNCSM) as a consistent gauge theory on noncommutative space-time.
 In this framework, NC corrections appear as gauge-invariant higher-dimensional operators suppressed by $\Lambda_{\mathrm{NC}}$.
 To avoid potential issues with unitarity and causality \cite{Seiberg:2000ms,Minwalla:1999px,Gomis:2000zz}, one typically restricts to purely space-space noncommutativity ($\Theta^{0i}=0$), though space-time components can also be considered with careful treatment.

 In canonical NC field theory, ordinary products are replaced by the Moyal-Weyl star product

-which, however, introduces challenges such as UV/IR mixing \cite{Minwalla:1999px,VanRaamsdonk:2001jd}.
+which, however, introduces challenges such as UV/IR mixing, where ultraviolet and infrared dynamics do not decouple \cite{Minwalla:1999px,VanRaamsdonk:2001jd}.
 A more robust approach uses the SW map, which expresses NC fields as expansions in $\Theta$ of their commutative counterparts, thus preserving gauge invariance and enabling the construction of realistic models, with demonstrated progress in perturbative renormalization \cite{Bichl:2001cq,Huang:2009zzj}.

+In this approach, the resulting theory can be interpreted as a gauge-invariant effective field theory valid for energies below the characteristic NC scale $\Lambda_{\mathrm{NC}}$.
+It should be noted, however, that phenomena such as UV/IR mixing, which appear in the canonical star-product formulation, are not automatically captured within a finite-order SW expansion. {In particular, UV/IR mixing can induce nontrivial effects that may lead to significant phenomenological constraints in certain sectors (e.g., in the hypercharge and photon sectors), even at low energies.}

+{While such effects are often formally associated with loop-level dynamics and the nonlocal structure of the theory \cite{Bichl:2001cq,Buric:2006nr,Schupp:2008fs}, they are not explicitly included in the present framework.
+The SW-map expansion should be treated as an effective perturbative description, whose validity is restricted to observables and energy regimes where higher-order contributions and UV/IR mixing effects do not invalidate the truncation at finite order in $\Theta^{\mu\nu}$.
+In this work, we focus on tree-level observables computed up to $\mathcal{O}(\Theta^{2})$, following the standard approach adopted in mNCSM phenomenological studies.}